 How Business Reply Mail Works

-- The company pays only when the envelope is physically returned — nothing if you discard it
+- The company who sent the mail only pays when the envelope is physically returned -- nothing if you throw it away

-- Stuffing it with the sender's own materials stays within normal weight limits
+- Stuffing the envelope with their own materials stays within normal weight limits

-Legal boundary: USPS regulations require BRM envelopes to be used for their "intended purpose."
-Taping heavy objects to them violates postal regulations and may result in the piece being discarded as non-mailable.[6]
-The right move: stuff it with the junk they sent you and include a written opt-out request.
+Legal beagle stuff: In order for the BRM letter to be sent and delivered, the envelopes must be used for their "intended purpose."
+Some people have had success taping heavy objects to them to make the company pay more.
+But violating postal regulations may result in the letter being discarded as non-mailable.[1]
+The right play: stuff it with the junk they sent you and include your written opt-out request.

-- Find the prepaid BRM envelope in the mailer (marked "No Postage Necessary" or "Business Reply Mail")
+- Locate the prepaid BRM envelope in the mailer -- it will say "No Postage Necessary" or "Business Reply Mail"

 - Remove or black out any personal information you don't want to return

-- Seal it and drop in any USPS mailbox — they pay on delivery
+- Seal it and drop in any USPS mailbox -- the company pays on delivery

-Including a written opt-out request with your mailing label significantly increases the chance the company processes your removal.
-You're filing an opt-out AND costing them money simultaneously — maximum efficiency.
-Use our Letter Generator to create one in seconds.
+Rather than just returning the junk mail and making them pay, including a written opt-out request significantly increases the chance the company processes your removal.
+You're filing an opt-out AND costing them money simultaneously -- maximum efficiency.
+If you'd prefer a ready-made template, use our Letter Generator to create one in seconds.

 The "Return to Sender" Myth

-Writing "Return to Sender" on a piece of marketing mail does NOT route it back to the sender.
-USPS only returns mail carrying specific endorsements — "Address Service Requested," "Return Service Requested," or similar.
-Most bulk marketing mail carries no such marking and will simply be discarded by USPS.[6]
+Writing "Return to Sender" on a piece of junk mail will not route it back to the sender.
+USPS only returns mail carrying specific endorsements -- "Address Service Requested," "Return Service Requested," or similar.
+Most bulk marketing mail carries no such marking and will simply be discarded by USPS.[2]

 Will This Actually Stop the Mail?